kagiko/vaultwarden-wiki/Using-Podman.md

 ROCKET_PORT=8080
 ```

 If you want the container to have a specific name, you might need to add `ExecStartPre=/usr/bin/podman rm -i -f bitwarden` if the process isn't cleaned up correctly.
+Note that this method currently doesn't work with the `User=` options users (see https://github.com/containers/podman/issues/5572).

 # Troubleshooting
 ## Debugging systemd service file